-You told me unbelievable story about, I think it was a woman who’s a.
-Quadra amputee?
+David Hirsch: And others to be a little bit more intentional about the relationships.
+You told me unbelievable story about, I think it was a woman who’s a quadra amputee?

-David Hirsch: What was the backstory on that.
-Um, person, what did they do with, Diveheart?
+David Hirsch: No arms.
+No legs.
+What was the backstory on that person?
+What did they do with Diveheart?

 David Hirsch: Whether it’s mental or physical or injury.
-Right, right.
+So that perspective shifted for you.

-David Hirsch: Sounds like, she has quite a personality.
+David Hirsch: Sounds like she has quite a personality.

-Yeah.
-Anna Calvo, amazing.
+Jim Elliott: Yeah.
+Ana Calvo, amazing.

 Jim Elliott: Probably as a parent, Robert’s story is just a nightmare.
-Um, Robert at 10 was picked up on a playground by bullies and turned upside down and was driven, his head was driven into the concrete.
+Robert at ten was picked up on a playground by bullies and turned upside down, and his head was driven into the concrete.
 Resulting in a C5 spinal cord injury, incomplete injury.
 So he had some movement in his arms and legs.
 Complications from that led to an aneurysm and a stroke.
 So Robert is one messed up dude, right?

-We met him at the Illinois center for rehabilitation and education in, in, uh, in Chicago.
-And we did several pool programs and he came with us to the key is a couple of times.
-And then in may this year we brought him here to Cozumel and because he had some leg movement, I made the dive masters that were working with them.
-I made him bring them down last dive at the last dive day and a nice Sandy flat.
-It was a mild current and I got him nice and vertical where he was standing like, and he was able to, with his breath control look like he was walking on the moon.
-I mean.
-And I have some film editors that have helped me and they, they edited in some Neil armstrong, you know, astronaut Neil Armstrong footage where Neil Armstrong says, you know, the gravity on the moon is cooler than the gravity in outer space in the space capsule where your toothpaste is floating away from you.
+We met him at the Illinois Center for Rehabilitation and Education in Chicago.
+And we did several pool programs, and he came with us to the Keys a couple of times.
+And then in May this year, we brought him here to Cozumel, and because he had some leg movement, I made the dive masters that were working with him bring him down at the last dive day on a nice sandy flat.
+It was a mild current, and I got him nice and vertical where he was standing, and he was able to, with his breath control, look like he was walking on the moon.

+And I have some film editors that have helped me, and they edited in some Neil Armstrong footage where Neil Armstrong says, “The gravity on the moon is cooler than the gravity in the space capsule where your toothpaste is floating away from you.”
 You know what I mean?
-And then also on earth where you’re, you’re a slave to gravity really, and the moon, you could, if you, if you moved a little and jumped a little, you’d go up a few feet and come be able to come down.
+And then also on earth where you’re a slave to gravity really.
+On the moon, if you moved a little and jumped a little, you’d go up a few feet and come be able to come down.

 David Hirsch: You were swimming backwards.

-So for the last 10 years, you have been in a wheelchair for the most part, right?
+Jim Elliott: So for the last 10 years, you have been in a wheelchair for the most part, right?
 You have not been vertical, right?
 Like this?

 Robert: Right.
 For the last 13 plus years.